wimaha/TeslaBleHttpProxy/README.md

 ### Vehicle Commands

 The program uses the same interfaces as the Tesla [Fleet API](https://developer.tesla.com/docs/fleet-api#vehicle-commands).
-Currently, the following requests are supported:
+Currently, most commands are supported.

-- wake_up
-- charge_start
-- charge_stop
-- set_charging_amps
-- set_charge_limit
-- auto_conditioning_start
-- auto_conditioning_stop
-- charge_port_door_open
-- charge_port_door_close
-- flash_lights
-- honk_horn
-- door_lock
-- door_unlock
-- set_sentry_mode

 By default, the program will return immediately after sending the command to the vehicle.
-If you want to wait for the command to complete, you can set the `wait` parameter to `true`.
+If you want to wait for the command to complete, you can set the `wait` parameter to `true` (`charge_start?wait=true`).

 #### Example Request